 Can I change sides of the piste after I’ve touched on?

 To change sides of the piste using a Pocket Box you’ve already touched on, you’ll need to touch on again.
 To do this, touch your weapon button on the Relay Box to switch it off.
 The Pocket Boxes will disconnect, enabling you and your opponent to touch on again as normal.

 How long will my Pocket Box remain touched on for?

-Your Pocket Box will remain touched on for as long as the Relay Box is switched on.
-To switch off the Relay Box and disconnect your Pocket Box, touch your weapon mode button on the Relay Box.
-The Relay Box will also switch off automatically after 15 minutes of inactivity (that is, no hits of any kind are made).
+Your Pocket Box will remain touched on for as long as the Display Box or Relay Box is switched on.
+To switch off the Display Box or Relay Box and disconnect your Pocket Box, touch your weapon mode button.
+Both devices will switch off automatically after 15 minutes of inactivity (that is, no hits of any kind are made).
 The Relay Box will also switch off if its batteries are removed.